python-workshop/fsdse-python-assignment-143/README.md

-# Implement a binary search tree
+# Implement a binary search tree with an insert method.

 ## Constraints